joe-lin-tech/budgetwise/README.md

 wandb login
 ```

 Trained model checkpoints can be downloaded from [this drive](https://drive.google.com/drive/folders/1upZtIfHsucYy6cmJo2a8-6yT9dVD5Amt?usp=sharing).
+Note that ```model.pt``` is the latest checkpoint trained with additional aggregation operators explained below and can handle spending pattern queries as described in the requirements document. ```model-count.pt```, as a reference, lacks these additional predictive capabilities, but are more performant on simple COUNT queries.

 Your local environment should now be suitable to run the scripts in this repository.